Ada-Developers-Academy/core-pses/08/kth-missing-positive-number.md

 ##### !end-question
 ##### !explanation

-As an example, let’s say we used the logical steps in the explanation for the question above in our prompt.
-Depending on exactly what ChatGPT shares, a reflection and summary might look like:
+As an example, let’s say we used logical steps similar to the explanation for the question above in our prompt.
+Depending on how the supplied steps differ and exactly what ChatGPT shares, a reflection and summary might look like:

 <br>